Ratchet & Clank (2016 video game): Reception

 According to the review aggregation website Metacritic, Ratchet & Clank received "generally favorable reviews".

 Chris Carter of Destructoid praised the characters, pacing, and varied gameplay, saying that he would welcome future Ratchet & Clank games after previously thinking that the series had run out of steam.
 Spencer Campbell of Electronic Gaming Monthly summarized his thoughts with: "Ratchet & Clank is a return to form for the series, but anyone looking for something more than that may be disappointed.
 The game tugs on many of the original's addictive strings, but is also bogged down by a few slower, more passive segments."

 Game Informers Andrew Reiner particularly commended the game's visuals, specifically praising the amount of action on the screen at once and the designs of the environments.
 Even though Reiner thought the soundtrack was "quite good", he did find some of the dialogue "cringe inducing".
 Reiner made positive comments about the gameplay, with his only criticism of it being that the sections not focusing on fast-paced action break up the flow of the game.
 Ultimately, Reiner said that he "couldn't put the game down".

-Game Revolution's Jeb Haught gave the game a positive review, praising the "outstanding" visuals, "funny" storyline, "addictive" gameplay, and "intuitive" controls.
+Game Revolutions Jeb Haught gave the game a positive review, praising the "outstanding" visuals, "funny" storyline, "addictive" gameplay, and "intuitive" controls.
 Cassidee Moser of GameSpot cited the humor, gameplay variety, weapons and gadgets, controls, and graphics as positives but criticized the story for feeling "under-developed".

 Lucas Sullivan from GamesRadar summarized his review with: "Despite some wonky tie-ins with the film, this is a gorgeous, thoroughly great platformer and a worthy reboot for Ratchet & Clank."
-IGN's Marty Sliva wrote: "Ratchet and Clank is a culmination of everything Insomniac has done with the series over the past 14 years."
+IGNs Marty Sliva wrote: "Ratchet and Clank is a culmination of everything Insomniac has done with the series over the past 14 years."
 Sliva complimented the "absolutely gorgeous" visuals, "rewarding" upgrading systems, "charming" story, and "creative" weapons.

 Philip Kollar for Polygon wrote: "I'd stop short of saying that the new Ratchet & Clank is exactly what every fan of the series wants.
 It's a bit less sprawling in terms of hard numbers — fewer planets, fewer weapons and so on — but the sheer variety and polish prevents this excellent reboot from being dragged down too far.
 There's enough here to make longtime fans happy, but perhaps more importantly for Insomniac and the franchise's future, it should win over plenty of new fans as well."

-VideoGamer.com's Tom Orry summarized his review with: "Ratchet & Clank is an easy recommendation.
+VideoGamer.coms Tom Orry summarized his review with: "Ratchet & Clank is an easy recommendation.
 It's great fun, looks lovely, plays well and almost serves as a palate cleanser to the usual video game releases.
 Newcomers to the series will likely find a fresher experience (even though it's a proper remake, familiarity does creep in), but fans will love what Insomniac has done here.
 A remake done right in a series that rarely puts a foot wrong."

 During the 20th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences awarded Ratchet & Clank with "Family Game of the Year".